Biography of Maria Duran

 Maria M. Duran was a member of the Colombian Association of Dermatology having served as both Secretary-Treasurer (1978-1980) and President (1986-1988).
 Other society memberships included the American Academy of Dermatology, Colegio Ibero Latino Americano de Dermatologia, Federacion Bolivariana de Dermatologia (Vice-President 1983-1985, 1988-1991 and President 1986-1988), the Venezuelan Society of Dermatology, Argentinean Society of Dermatology, British Association of Dermatology (honorary member), Societe Francaise de Dermatologie et de Vénéréologie, and Deutsche Dermatologische Gesellschaft.

-Dr. Mercedes Florez (l) was
+Dr. Mercedes Florez (left) was

 the first award winner